3.1 Prohibition of Discrimination, Harassment, and Retaliation

 - Sanctions against students may include, but are not limited to the following:

 - Formal written warning;

-- Professional Improvement Plan;
+- Professional Improvement Plan (for the student);

 - No contact order pertaining to certain COL Community Members or physical locations;